 This is different from a non-exempt or hourly employee who is paid an hourly rate or by the piece produced.
 This non-exempt employee is generally eligible to collect overtime for hours worked over the basic 40 hours.

 But, the hourly or non-exempt employee rarely has a base salary.
 Some employers guarantee hourly employees that they will pay them for a minimum number of hours worked.
 This allows the employees to plan financially, but it is not the same as receiving a base salary as exempt employees do.
-It is not guaranteed unless the hourly employee works the required number of hours.
+Payment is not guaranteed unless the hourly employee works the required number of hours.

 Because of the Fair Labor Standards Act (FLSA) rules about overtime payment, employers are required to closely track the hours and partial hours worked by non-exempt or hourly employees.
 This usually requires that employees punch a time clock, or at a minimum, record their hours worked, most often with a supervisor's signature that verifies that the accounting is accurate.

-Employers must take these measures because the requirements to pay overtime are stringent in workplaces that are governed by the FLSA overtime pay requirements.
+Employers must take these measures of proof because the requirements to pay overtime are stringent in workplaces that are governed by the FLSA overtime pay requirements.
 Employers who fail to accurately pay employees are subject to fines and potential litigation.

 More About Base Salary

-It is also dependent on market pay outside of the company’s region as desirable skills become more difficult to recruit and employers raise base pay rates to win in the competition for the talent they need.
+Base salary is also dependent on market pay outside of the company’s region as desirable skills become more difficult to recruit and employers raise base pay rates to win in the competition for the talent they need.

-Many companies participate in base salary market surveys to create a trustworthy resource for base salary research.
+In a database of potential salary surveys that SHRM provides, many companies participate in base salary market surveys to create a trustworthy resource for base salary research.
 More and more research about base salaries is occurring online using base salary calculators and extensive resources available from sites such as payscale.com.